 Designer – we will view designers as trained people with vast knowledge in rules of the design process, how to use different elements to ones benefit, meaning of colors etc.

 Artist – artists will be those guys out there, who probably are self-taught, they have a basic understanding of the rules out there and saw their use in multiple occasions, but in their work they tend to go their own ways.

 People who are very good at something usually enjoy whatever it is they are doing.
 That gives them the drive to constantly improve their skills, learn new tricks and improve the old ones.
 That’s why it’s important that you make an aware decision when choosing your path.

-Try to remember what made you interested in becoming a Computer Graphic.
+Try to remember what made you interested in becoming a graphic designer.
 The reasons can vary quite a lot.
 Maybe you were just looking at all those pretty pictures and designs and decided – hey, I want to have a go (that’s my story), maybe one of your friends got you hooked up with the idea, or you just thought it’s going to be an easy way to make money, why not?

 We’re only looking for the reason to find out where to go from here really.
-For instance – if you got into design just to make a quick buck you probably want to stick with our “designers”, nothing absolutely wrong with that.
+For instance – if you got into design just to make a quick buck you probably want to stick with our “designers”, nothing wrong with that.
 On the other hand if you’re driven by the passion to create pretty and original things, then working for corporate, big companies will probably be the definition of torture for you.

 We don’t really want to see you suffer (no, really).
 So think hard on where you came from and where you want to go to.

 Don’t jump to conclusions that designers do their job only for cash or other non-sense like that.
 Just trying to make a point here.

 So now that you know where your path lies, we’ve got to think on how to get there.